karimbaidar/Spring-Boot-React-PostGRE/README.md

-# Spring-Boot-React-PostGRE
-A Sample Project developed in Spring Boot as Back-end, React as Front-End and PostGRE as Database.
+# A Sample project for CRUD operation via Spring Boot (Java) as back-end, React as front-end, and PostGRE as Database.

+## Description
+- There are two folders, Frontend folder contain code related to React and Backend contains code related to spring boot (Java).
+All the dependencies are already loaded in pom.xml file at Back-end.